tundish/blathnaid/blathnaid/book/chapters.rst

 ------------

 After that there was a hasty election, for which some parties were very well prepared.
-At the end of it Ingomer had become Master of the Guild of Smiths, a position which hitherto had been attained only by the most skilled and respected of craftsmen.
+At the end of it, Ingomer had become Master of the Guild of Smiths, a position which hitherto had been attained only by the most skilled and respected of craftsmen.

 Ingomer